jcarlos-prieto/niliBOX/resources/API.md

 </td></tr>
 <tr><td><b>audioDevice_recordStart(const int devid, const QString filename, const int rawsamplerate = 0)</b></td></tr>
 <tr><td>
 Start the process to record the output audio to a file.
-Opens and initializes the output file.<br><br>
+Open and initialize the output file.<br><br>
 <ul>
 <li>Parameter: <i><b>devid</b></i>: Integer - Device id of the audio device</li>
 <li>Parameter: <i><b>filename</b></i>: String - Name of the output file.
 The extension must be provided.
 The format of the file is a WAV</li>